mendix/docs/content/appstore/app-services/3d-viewer-for-teamcenter.md

 If you want to visualize models stored in Teamcenter, you will also need to import the following components into your app project:

 * [3D Viewer](3d-viewer) app service – this component provides out-of-the-box widgets and the domain model entities needed to visualize a JT model
-* [Teamcenter](https://appstore.home.mendix.com/link/app/111627/) connector – this component is required for the 3D Viewer app service to connect and load the model from Teamcenter
+* [Teamcenter Connector](https://appstore.home.mendix.com/link/app/111627/) – this component is required for the 3D Viewer app service to connect and load the model from Teamcenter

 ### 1.4 Limitations